-LGPS is a funded scheme which means that it is invested in a number of ways to increase the Fund’s value and to make sure your benefits are guaranteed to be paid at retirement.
+It is also a funded scheme which means that it is invested in a number of ways to increase the Fund’s value and to make sure your benefits are guaranteed to be paid at retirement.

 Pension build up in the Local Government Pension Scheme

 If you decide to join LGPS now, you will build up an annual pension based on a Career Average Revalued Earnings (CARE) scheme.
 This means that your pension will build up based on your pensionable pay for each year that you pay pension contributions.
 Pensionable pay is any pay that you have earned and paid pension contributions on.